| Renaissance | |

 1593 Portuguese & Dutch colonize Africa

-1602 Dutch East India Co. established
+1602 Dutch East India Company was established controlling Indonesia and the spice islands

 1607 Jamestown, Virginia founded